Bright Supernova Precursors by Outbursts from Massive Stars with Compact Object Companions: Discussion

-We therefore expect that roughly 1 -- 10\% of core-collapse SNe can arise in the presence of a CO companion.
-This fraction is divided into hydrogen-rich progenitors (our RSG-CO models in most cases) and stripped-envelope progenitors (our He star-CO models), which is further complicated by various binary interaction processes (and their uncertainties) preceding the second core-collapse.
 While we cannot predict the relative fractions and their expected binary separations without in-depth population synthesis calculations, we expect that for most surviving binaries the pre-SN secondary will reside close to the CO, since it is likely to expand to a similar size to that of the primary during its post-main sequence evolution.
+The binaries populating the first peak in separation would interact due to the expansion and (if they avoid merger) likely become He star-NS/BH binaries with separations of a few $100~\Rsun$ or less, while those in the second peak would typically become detached RSG-BH binaries with separations $\lesssim 10^4~\Rsun$, i.e. less than a few 10 $R_*$.
 The separation is further favored to be close for stripped progenitors, which are usually stripped by the CO companion.
 Another population synthesis estimate finds that the number of stripped-envelope SNe with CO companions is $\sim \!
 1$\% \citep{Zapartas17}, which is roughly consistent with this assumption.

 As discussed below, the precursor rate is expected to be $\sim \!
 1\%$ of core-collapse SNe for bright IIn precursors, and $\sim \!
 0.1\%$ for Ibn precursors.
 Hence, our scenario can plausibly reproduce the observed precursors if pre-SN outbursts or enhanced pre-SN mass loss is relatively common, with a fraction of at least $\gtrsim 10$\%.
 For RSG progenitors the common presence of confined dense CSM in Type II SNe may support this \citep{Morozova18,Forster18,Bruch21,Bruch23}, although there are alternative possibilities to explain the dense CSM (\citealt{Dessart17,Kochanek2019,Soker2021}; see also \citealt{Davies22}).